hubsienda/qfun/content/help/request-examples.md

 ### Better example

-Spain.
+Canada.

 ### Strong example

-Spain, with priority attention to regions where renovation, damp-remediation, hospitality property maintenance, and energy-efficiency upgrades are commercially relevant.
+Canada, with attention to independent pharmacies, regional pharmacy groups, healthcare retailers, and provinces where supply-chain efficiency and stock control are commercially important.

 ---